alpkaanaksu/interessant/README.md

 # Interessant

-Is using the word 'interessant' often while speaking/writing a personal thing of mine?
+Do I use the word 'interessant' often **idiosyncratically** when speaking or writing German?
+Or did someone infect me with it?!

 ---